-Unlike priority claims, most nonpriority unsecured debts receive no special treatment in bankruptcy.
+Unlike priority claims—debts that get paid before other obligations—most nonpriority unsecured debts receive no special treatment in bankruptcy.
 Unless the creditor can prove that you used fraud or false pretenses to obtain the debt, most types of nonpriority unsecured obligations are dischargeable in Chapter 13 bankruptcy.

-The most common types of nonpriority unsecured debts that may be discharged in Chapter 13 bankruptcy include:
+The most common types of nonpriority unsecured debts that you can discharge in Chapter 13 bankruptcy include:

 Keep in mind, however, that you will likely pay a portion of these debts through your Chapter 13 plan.
-The remaining balances are discharged at the end of your repayment period.
+The court discharges the remaining balances at the end of your repayment period.

-In general, a bankruptcy discharge doesn’t eliminate liens from your property.
+In general, a bankruptcy discharge doesn't eliminate liens from your property.
 If you have a mortgage or car loan, your lender has a security interest in your property.
-This means that if you stop making your payments, it can foreclose on your home or repossess your car despite your discharge.
+If you stop making your payments, the lender can foreclose on your home or repossess your car despite your discharge.

-In Chapter 13 bankruptcy, if you satisfy certain conditions, you may be able to remove a wholly unsecured junior lien (such as a second mortgage) from your house through lien stripping or reduce the outstanding balance of other secured debts (such as a car loan) with a cramdown.
+Chapter 13 can help you save your house, however.
+If you satisfy certain conditions, you might be able to remove a wholly unsecured junior lien (such as a second mortgage) through lien stripping or reduce the outstanding balance of other secured debts (such as a car loan) with a Chapter 13 cramdown.

 If you strip a junior lien from your house, it will be classified as a nonpriority unsecured debt in your bankruptcy and eliminated when you receive your discharge.
 When you cram down a car loan or other secured debt, the loan is split into secured and unsecured portions.
 You must pay off the secured portion through your repayment plan.
 But the unsecured part is wiped out when you complete your plan and obtain a discharge.